sushilkumaraitian/fundlist/README.md

 The page should have a list of funds where each fund has a dropdown to change *share class* on that specific fund.
 By default, the first *share class* is selected.

 ## Requirements
+Get the `funds.json` by an AJAX call.
+Show properties described below.

-When a *share class* is selected/changed, it should get (using AJAX) the line chart (HighCharts perferably) data for that specific ISIN - however the data response would be the same, pass the following parameters to the chart call:
+When a *share class* is selected/changed, it should get the line chart data for that specific ISIN - however the data response would be the same, pass the following parameters to the chart call:
 - `from` date (unix timestamp)
 - `to` date (unix timestamp)
-- `isin` (string)
+- isin` (string)

-When making the call for the line chart, make sure a **valid** ISIN is passed (see `"ISIN Code": "GB00BGnotvalid"` in `funds.json`) - otherwise show an error message to the user.
+When making the AJAX call for the line chart, make sure a **valid** ISIN is passed (see `"ISIN Code": "GB00BGnotvalid"` in `funds.json`) - otherwise show an error message to the user.

 - The fund list should show data properties from the fund itself and data from *share class* (see `funds.json`'s structure).
 Show at least 5 fund-level property and 5 *share class*-level property beside the following ones.
 - If a property is empty: a dash should appear.